With so many passive income apps out there, how do you know which ones are worthwhile? We did the research for you and are sharing the top 18.

 Instacart splits the fee with you once you deliver the goods—a win-win for you and your neighbor too.

-Another way to earn passive income through cash-back rewards is to sign up for Ibotta.
+Another way to start earning passive income through cash-back rewards is to sign up for Ibotta.
 With passive income apps like Ibotta, you search through their coupons and offers before you shop, identifying items you were going to buy anyway.

 Then, you use the Ibotta app to make those purchases and you’ll receive cash-back almost instantly.
-Plus, you can get an immediate $20 welcome bonus just for using the app.
+Plus, you can earn rewards and get an immediate $20 welcome bonus just for using the app.

 Of course, we can’t create a list of quality passive income apps without diving into the world of real estate, right?

 As one of the original and purest forms of passive income, real estate is as alive as ever—despite the digital world that envelops us on a daily basis.

 But to start investing in real estate can seem overwhelming and expensive—which is why there’s Fundrise.

 Fundrise pools users’ funds to raise money for large real estate investments around the world allowing you to invest in a low-cost, diversified investment portfolio of real estate.